What Are Remote Hearings? | How Do I Request a Remote Hearing?

 Yes.
 You may request an interpreter for a remote hearing.
 Complete and submit a Request for Spoken Language Interpreter (CC-DC-041).
 File your request with the court in which the case will be heard at least 30 days before your hearing or as soon as possible.
 More information about requesting interpreters is available in our Language Portals.

 Interpreters can participate in the hearing using Zoom.
-Read this tip sheet for more information about working with an interpreter through Zoom.
+Read this tip sheet and watch the Introduction to the Interpretation Feature in Zoom video for more information about working with an interpreter through Zoom.

 Can I request an accommodation?

 Yes, you may request an accommodation for a remote hearing.
 Complete and submit a Request for Accommodation for Person with Disability (CC-DC-049).
 File your request with the court in which the case will be heard at least 30 days before your hearing.
 If you cannot make a written request, notify the local court to make a request verbally to the ADA Coordinator.

 Zoom has accessibility features you can use without a requesting an accommodation.
 Click the links to read more:

 Yes.
 Like in person hearings, remote hearings are on the record.
 This means the court will make a recording of the hearing.
 Only the court is allowed to record the hearing.
 Do not make your own audio or video recording of the hearing.

 All courts provide access to remote hearings by allowing the press and public to listen to the hearing.